Pearson-FutureTech/LetsCode/README.txt

 We built Let's Code! with the aim that it should be easy to swap the Long Jump for other scenarios.
 And it should be relatively easy to create new scenarios from scratch.
 It's possible you may run into some issues though.
-In particular, it may be a bit tricky to support multiple scenarios in the same app, since we haven't yet set up a proper URL structure (you may notice the hash never changes).
-You could try swapping over the default scenario in router.js though (see the comments there).
-Give it a try and please let us know if you hit any hurdles.
+You could start by taking a look at where the 'longjump' scenario is defined in router.js (see the comments there).
+Please let us know if you hit any hurdles.

  - Code editing